WICG/encrypted-media-encryption-scheme/explainer.md

            AES-CTR mode full sample and video NAL subsample encryption.
  - *cbcs*: The 'cbcs' mode, defined in [ISO 23001-7:2016][], section 4.2d.
            AES-CBC mode partial video NAL pattern encryption.
+ - *cbcs-restricted*: The same as 'cbcs' mode, but with a specific pattern of 10% for video and 100% for audio.

 NOTE: The document [WebM Encryption][] defines WebM encryption to be equivalent to and compatible with the 'cenc' encryption mode defined in